imixs/imixs-workflow/src/site/markdown/webtools/controller.md

 Within a JSF form, the items of a workitem can be accessed by the getter method getWorkitem().

 	#{workflowController.workitem.item['$workflowstatus']}

 ## The ViewController

-The ViewController is a @ViewScoped CDI bean to select data defined by a search query.
-This bean is used to display a data result in a JSF page and suppors also a pagination mechanism.
+The ViewController is a @ViewScoped CDI bean providing a query and pagination definition.
+The bean can be used to load a data result from the Imixs-Worklfow engine.
+To display the data result in a JSP page, the CDI bean ViewHandler can be used (see section below).

-A custom ViewController can be defined by sub-classing:
+The ViewController provides the following properties:

+ * query - a Lucene query string
+ * pageIndex - the start page for a query
+ * pageSize - the count of records to be loaded
+ * sortBy - an optional item name to sort the result set
+ * sortReverse - optional defining ascending or descending (true=default) sorting.

+Read more about the search functionality of Imixs-Worklfow in the [section LuceneService](../engine/luceneservice.html).

+To implement custom filters and converters the ViewController can be extended.
+You just need to overwrite the method _init()_ in your sub-class:

 	@Named
 	@ViewScoped